 In the process of building the Exa-DoST project we have built an inventory of existing relevant software projects developed by the project partners and of existing software use by the Exascale community in France, in Europe and worldwide.
-The picture below provides an overview of the planned software contributions of the participating Figure 2.
-Work-packages in Exa-DoST teams which are planned to be used in the Exa-DoST.
+The picture below provides an overview of the planned software contributions of the participating teams which are planned to be used in the Exa-DoST.
 A detailed description is provided in the scientific annex of the Exa-DoST project.